What Is Tendering Process?

 At this stage, contractors can withdraw back their tender papers if they are no more interested to fight for the tender.
 Consultants use this period to make assessments and evaluations of each of the offers.

 Quantity surveyors usually will handle the tender opening process.
-To ensure the integrity of the competitive process, the evaluation of proposals must be undertaken objectively, consistently & without bias towards particular suppliers.
+To ensure the integrity of the competitive process.

 Tenders are generally evaluated against a pre-determined set of criteria.
 The evaluation of the tenders shall be prepared the soonest as possible after the tender opening.